I've been discharged!!!

 ‘Went right from my CPA (Care Programme Approach) where lovely Sharon came & gave me big hugs & said how proud she is of me, which means A LOT!
 I showed her the photo of her & me in my ward room & her letter up on the wall of my room.’

-Thank you to all of the Vincent Square team, everyone who has supported me along the way, and my hero of a nurse, Sharon.
+Thank you to everyone who has supported me along the way, and my hero of a nurse, Sharon.
 Now the hard work really begins…